anthonycroft/coding-quiz-challenge/README.md

 After submitting a score the player is presented with the current list of high scores.
 This list displays the current *Top 10* in descending order OR all saved scores (if less than 10 currently stored).

-If there are no saved high scores, an appropriate message is displayed to the player in place of the current high scores list.
+If there are no saved scores, an appropriate message is displayed to the player in place of the current high scores list.

 ## Dependencies